jcwml/CSGO-Trigger-Bot/README.md

 R-CTRL + R-ALT = Toggle HOTKEYS ON/OFF
 P = Toggle crosshair.
 G = Get activation for reticule area.
-H = Get scans per second.
+H = Hold pressed to print scans per second.

 Make the crosshair a single green pixel.
 OR disable the game crosshair and use the crosshair provided by this bot.